Welcome to Broadleaf

 Family Support

-These sessions primarily provide a space where we can offer a safe space to parents and bring them into our community, whilst also allowing us to signpost parents to other support, as necessary.
+These sessions offer a safe space for parents to connect with other families, whilst also allowing us to signpost parents to other support, as necessary.

 Research Hub

-We are delighted to be part of Acorns Research Network at University of Southampton, where we are actively involved in research into education practices and neurodiversity.
+We are proud to be part of the Acorns Research Network at the University of Southampton, where we contribute to ongoing studies around autism and education.

-Broadleaf is also active in national conversations around Home Education, giving evidence at the Houses of Parliament, publishing written evidence for the Education Select Committee and speaking on Home Education.
+Beyond this, Broadleaf is actively engaged in national conversations on Home Education—giving evidence at the Houses of Parliament, submitting written evidence to the Education Select Committee, and speaking publicly to share our community’s voice.

 “The opportunities you bring to Broadleaf are wonderful.
 I don't know how you find all of these things and then actually manifest them - you clearly have creative magic dust oozing from your being.”